 Floris is also creative director for investing developer and space curator Schipper Bosch – he develops concepts for the surroundings, design and experience of the places that Schipper Bosch manages.
 Schipper Bosch is a family business – founded by Michel Schoonderbeek and managed by CEO Bart Schoonderbeek – and focuses on spaces, buildings, greenery and users.

-Additionally, as a wondering teacher Floris teaches at different institutions – where together with students he explores tomorrow’s questions.
+Additionally, as a wandering teacher Floris teaches at different institutions – where together with students he explores tomorrow’s questions.
 Learning by teaching…

 His concepts, products and (art) projects have received several awards and nominations.
 A selection: